Matthew-Murman/AUSTIN-ANIMAL-SHELTER-ADOPTION-/README.md

 ## Description
-Performed Logistic Regression, Support Vector Classification, and Random Forest Classification in order to predict whether an animal would be adopted.
+Performed Logistic Regression in order to predict whether an animal would be adopted.